Updated On - June 23, 2023 by Nasir Khan |Reading Time: 7 minutes

 - Modify Your Outlook Information: Open Outlook for Windows to make changes to your account.
 To access your personal information, go to the File menu, sign in to your Office account, go to the User Information tab, and click About Me.
 Clicking this link will open your Office 365 profile in a new tab or window in your browser.
 To make changes to your profile, you can now do so.You can also update your profile through Outlook on the Web (OWA) by going to Profile image, My profile, and Update profile.

-The best way to repair corrupt PST files is using an automated tool like Regain Outlook PST recovery tool.
-The tool specially coded for this task and is recommended by serval professionals.
+Once the PST file is repaired, open Outlook and check if it connects to Office 365 without any issues.
+Regain Outlook PST recovery tool is specially coded for this task and is recommended by serval professionals.
 You can get more about this solution for free from here.

 Outlook not connecting to Office 365 can be a frustrating experience, but by following the methods outlined in this blog, you can effectively resolve the problem.
 Remember to check your internet connection, disable add-ins, update Outlook to the latest version, and use a reliable PST repair tool if necessary.
 With these steps, you can regain seamless access to your Office 365 account through Outlook and resume your productive workflow.